Our fees are among the lowest in the country

-You can check the current default and standard rate premium tables in our Accumulation Account Insurance Guide.
-For the occupational ratings you multiply the premium for your age from the relevant standard rate table by the figure from the table below.
+You can check the default and standard rate premium tables in the back of the Accumulation Account Insurance Guide (pdf).
+To calculate how much you'll pay for insurance after you occupationally rate yourself, multiply the standard premium for your age by the figure from the rate table below.